blues/app-accelerators/accelerator-archive/24-animal-tracker/README.md

 ## Testing

-With the Notecarrier connected to your development PC, navigate to https://dev.blues.io open the in-browser terminal, and connect to the Notecard.
+With the Notecarrier connected to your development PC, navigate to https://dev.blues.io open the In-Browser Terminal, and connect to the Notecard.
 Then enter the JSON commands below into the terminal.

 ### hub.set